BenQuigley/signmaker.dev/content/blog/scripting.md

 Then restart your shell, or `source ~/.bashrc`, in order for the change to take effect.

 #### How do I make the script be callable as `name` instead of `name.py`?
 To accomplish this, literally just name the script `name` instead of `name.py`.
-However, just more changes are needed:
+However, more quick changes are needed:

 1. Make the script executable with `chmod +x ~/scripts/name` (or `chmod +x ~/scripts/*` to make everything in your scripts folder executable).